+- analysis of documents

-- Analysis of documents; - Conducting consultations and interviewing the importers; - Examination of imported products to determine features affecting the customs value; - Comparison of the reported customs value with the customs value of identical or similar goods or with the information available in information data bases of the fiscal authorities; - Other forms of control.
+- interviewing the importer's officials

+- examination of imported products

+- comparison of the reported customs value with the customs value of identical or similar goods or with the information available in information databases of the fiscal authorities

+- other forms of control

-The post audit procedures may be executed in the form of:
+The post-audit procedures may be executed in the form of:

-- Verification of the data filed by the importer; - Conducting chamber audits; - Conducting scheduled and unscheduled on-site customs audits; - Filing enquiries with the fiscal authorities of foreign states and other Ukrainian state authorities.
+- verification of the data filed by the importer - conducting chamber audits - conducting scheduled and unscheduled on-site customs audits - filing enquiries with the fiscal authorities of foreign states and other Ukrainian state authorities

-When the fiscal authorities reveal inconsistencies in the reported customs value of imported goods they may issue a decision on assessment of the customs value of the imported goods.
+When the fiscal authorities reveal inconsistencies in the reported customs value of imported goods they may issue a decision on the assessment of the customs value of the imported goods.
 This would lead to re-computation of the tax liabilities and application of additional customs duties, as well as imposition of financial penalties on the importer, unless the importer decides to challenge the decision with fiscal authorities of a higher level or in court.